 Underwater cameras are questionable.
 I’ve never got decent pictures with a disposable nor with the kids’ cheap waterproof digitals ( although the above photo of my son on the surface was taken with a waterproof camera similar to this one) .

 It was difficult to take underwater photos unless you really knew what you were doing.
-Most of the boats have their own photographer who will swim around taking shots all day, you can then buy his images of you as well as stock images of the reef and fish as well as any cool creatures that visited during your day on the reef.
+Most of the boats have their own photographer who will swim around taking shots all day, you can then buy his images of you as well as stock images of the reef and fish as well as any cool creatures that visited during your day.
 Or you could get yourself a GoPro.

 These days of course there is GoPro and these work just great!
 See my shot below.